ABridoux/scout/Sources/Scout/Scout.docc/Articles/mastering-paths.md

 Basically, a `Path` is a collection of ``PathElement``s in a specific order.
 The sequence of `PathElement`s lets the explorer know what value to target next.
 When navigating to a value is not possible, the explorer will throw an error.

 The examples in this article will refer to this json file, stored in a ``PathExplorers/Json`` value referred to as `json`.
-To learn more about

 > Note: The full "People" files are used to try Scout and can be found in the Playground folder.